claustopholt/VirtualMachine/README.md

 *not* a production-like implementation of a virtual machine.
 That said, you are welcome to clone the source code.

 Pre-requisites (pip): enum34, antlr4-python2-runtime, redis and Flask.

+For a running demo and a more in-depth explanation, please visit [topholt.com](http://virtualmachine.topholt.com:5000).